hatimnagarwala/XamarinHandson/Lab 01/Readme.md

 12)	Wait till you receive a notification saying “Deployments succeeded”
 <img src="images/11.jpg"/>

-## Exercise 2: Create an Azure Mobile App Backend
+## Exercise 2: Create SQL Azure and Add it as Data Connection
 1)	Click on +New then Databases
 <img src="images/12.jpg"/>